 With more than 5.6 billion searches per day you can be very sure that many of your customers use Google to find taxi services and check credentials by viewing reviews.
 For example, the keyword “taxi near me” has an average monthly search of more than 600,000 in the US alone.
 Can you imagine the amount of traffic you would attract if you show up in the first position for that search?
 New visitors to town represent potential new passengers for your taxi company and these people will be especially likely to search for taxi services online.
-So, own that space and be the first one they find.
+So, this is where Google My Business comes into play.

 As you probably already know, the competition is fierce when it comes to Search Engine Optimisation (SEO).
 Everybody competes to be there.
 In fact, the same keyword “taxi near me” in the UK and Ireland triggers 1,3 million results.
 It triggers 1,5 million in the US and Canada.